jest-community/eslint-plugin-jest/docs/rules/prefer-to-have-length.md

 # Suggest using `toHaveLength()` (`prefer-to-have-length`)

-In order to have a better failure message, `toHaveLength()` should be used upon asserting expectations on objects length property.
+To receive a better failure message, `toHaveLength()` should be used upon asserting expectations on objects length property.

 ## Rule details